HEIG-TS/heig-bot/README.md

 ### Admin/Logs configuration

-heig-bot can have admin, you can copy telegrame userid (it's a number) to `config.json` in `admins_userid`
+heig-bot can have admin, you can copy telegram userid (it's a number) to `config.json` in `admins_userid`

-heig-bot can send a message when he start, you can copy telegrame userid (it's a number) to `config.json` in `admins_userid`
+heig-bot can send a message when he start, you can copy telegram userid (it's a number) to `config.json` in `admins_userid`

 ### Start bot